OSGeo/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

      :scale: 70 %
      :alt: QGIS browser add vector layer

-Once the layer has been dragged onto the map frame, the user will see a layer showing countries.
+Once the layer has been dragged onto the map frame, you will see a layer showing countries.

 .. image:: /images/projects/qgis/qgis_add_vector_layer.png
    :scale: 70 %
    :alt: QGIS vector layer

 Now let's try adding a raster layer to the project.
-Again we will use the browser panel.

 #.
 Go the browser panel on the left of the screen.
 #.
 Navigate the folder tree to 'home/data/natural_earth2'.